2040 Official Community Plan

 Policy 16.1.7.
 Density Bonusing.

-Consider the use of density bonusing provisions as outlined in the Local Government Act in exchange for the provision or conservation of an amenity and for the provision of affordable or special needs housing.
+Consider the use of density bonusing provisions as outlined in the Local Government Act in exchange for the provision or conservation of an amenity and for the provision of affordable housing or special needs housing.

 Objective 16.2.
 Coordinate Growth Strategy implementation with supplementary plans.